Scientific Journal Articles

 The impact of compulsory cycle helmet legislation on cyclist head injuries in New South Wales, Australia Scott R. Walter, Jake Olivier, Tim Churches, Raphael Grzebieta.
 Accident Analysis & Prevention, July, 2011.
 Hospital data modeled the ratio of head to limb injuries and found that cyclist head injuries decreased more than limb injuries at time of legislation.
 This article reports contrary views, but the paper they were based on has been retracted by the publisher for errors.
 Jake Olivier wrote a further article about this situation.

-A Review of All Accidental Cycling Deaths in Ontario From January 1st, 2006 to December 31st, 2010 This study by the Ontario Coroner found that "Only 27% (35 of 129) of those who died as the result of a cycling collision were wearing a helmet.
-Despite mandatory legislation, only 44% (7 of 16) of cyclists under the age of 18 who died were wearing a helmet.
-Those cyclists whose cause of death included a head injury were three times less likely to be wearing a helmet than those who died of other types of injuries."
+A Review of All Accidental Cycling Deaths in Ontario From January 1st, 2006 to December 31st, 2010 This study by the Ontario Coroner found that only one of those under 18 who died as the result of a cycling collision was wearing a helmet.
 They recommended many measures including a complete streets approach to facilities, safety education, legislative changes, paved shoulders, more enforcement, side guards on heavy trucks and a mandatory helmet law for all ages as part of a helmet promotion campaign.
+Note that the original report had different numbers for those under 18.

 Legislation for the compulsory wearing of cycle helmets a report of the British Medical Association's Board of Science and Education.
 November 2004.
 The BMA examined the evidence and recommended in 2004 that the UK adopt a mandatory helmet law for both children and adults.
 They had previously recognized the benefits of helmet use but had feared that a helmet law might reduce cycling.